mcdemarco/prepub/README.md

 * It does not warn you about duplicate implicit header references.
 * It doesn't have a preface option, and the colophon option could use a tag approach (instead of or in addition to special passaging).
 * It would be nice to respect some of the special passages and tags introduced in [Gordian Book](https://gordianbook.art)/[WritingFantasy](https://sophiehoulden.com/twine/writingfantasy_guide.html).
-* It would be nice to sub-shuffle and fix intermediate passages as in [pangamebook](https://github.com/lifelike/pangamebook).
+* It would be nice to sub-shuffle and anchor intermediate passages as in [pangamebook](https://github.com/lifelike/pangamebook).
 * It would be possible to honor include/display/print-style macros.

 ## Making an EPUB